nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-1-free5gc.md

 ## Step 3: Deploy two Edge clusters

-Next, you can deploy two Edge clusters by applying the PackageVariantSet that can be found in the *tests* directory:
+Next, you can deploy two Edge clusters by applying the PackageVariantSet from the catalog's Free5GC test-resource package:

 {{% alert title="Note" color="primary" %}}